Content overview

 7.2 - Competence

-ISO 27001 urges that staff handling processes related to ISMS and ISO 27001 are required to have the relevant knowledge and continuous update training in order to remain competent with the standard and information security as a whole.
+ISO 27001 urges that staff handling processes related to ISMS and ISO 27001 are required to have the relevant knowledge and continuous training in order to remain competent with the standard and information security as a whole.

 7.3 - Awareness